Biostatistics and Analysis

 The validity of the research study results hinges on the rigor of the design, quality of collected data and application of appropriate statistical methods to answer the research questions.

-Fortified with many decades of experience, the Oak Ridge Institute for Science and Education plans and performs methodological assessments.
-These assessments are tailored to the specific issues of concern, and they produce relevant, reliable data.
-The defensible and insightful findings inform strategic planning and relevant decision making.
+Fortified with many decades of experience, the Oak Ridge Institute for Science and Education plans and performs statistical analyses for research studies to assess health risks and are tailored to answer specific research questions.
+The biostatistical analyses allow scientists to quantitatively assess the data collected for research, and the analyses produce relevant, reliable results from which others can draw defensible and insightful conclusions for strategic planning and relevant decision making.

 Why are biostatistics and analytics important?